 Dubai and the region continue to be an area of economic growth, with a solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by the government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.

 Dynamic and vibrant city

 Dubai shares many similarities with Manchester; both are dynamic and vibrant cities that have transformed themselves to make a major impact on the world.
-Manchester was at the heart of the first industrial revolution and is still today a centre of research, innovation and learning; and Dubai is at the forefront of the new wave of 21st century, knowledge-based economies.
+Manchester was at the heart of the first industrial revolution and is still today a centre of research, innovation and learning; and Dubai is at the forefront of the new wave of the 21st century, knowledge-based economies.

 Executive educational facilities

-The Middle East centre, based in Block 2B at the knowledge hub, Dubai Knowledge Park, offers study, library and classroom facilities for students and visiting faculty from The University of Manchester, as well has office space for The University of Manchester regional team, which co-ordinates and supports all student activities, including highly interactive and intensive workshops conducted by visiting faculty from the University.
+The Middle East centre, based in Block 2B at the knowledge hub, Dubai Knowledge Park, offers study, library and classroom facilities for students and visiting faculty from The University of Manchester, as well as office space for The University of Manchester regional team, which coordinates and supports all student activities, including highly interactive and intensive workshops conducted by visiting faculty from the University.
 A recent expansion at the centre has also increased the range of facilities available for students.

 Our graduates and alumni

 We are delighted to have MBA graduates from the Middle East region.
 Since our first batch graduated in 2009 they have launched The University of Manchester Alumni Association-Middle East.